atxp-dev/claude/kitchen-sink/README.md

 ### atxp-code
 Execute code in a sandbox (JS, Python, TS).

-## How It Works

-1. **Authentication**: Your connection string is stored as the `ATXP_CONNECTION_STRING` environment variable
-2. **Proxy Mode**: All MCP servers automatically use the ATXP MCP Proxy when the connection string is set
-3. **Billing**: Usage is automatically billed to your ATXP account via the proxy - no manual payment flows needed

 ## Technical Details

 - All MCP servers are configured as remote HTTP servers per Claude MCP docs
-- Connection string is passed via the `ATXP_CONNECTION_STRING` environment variable

 ## Documentation